 Someone left the cake out in the rain.

-A line from the 1968 song “MacArthur Park,” written by Jimmy Webb and first recorded by British actor and singer Richard Harris; Donna Summer’s 1978 disco version became a number-one hit.
-It is widely considered the stupidest song ever written.
-Sample lyrics: “Someone left the cake out in the rain/I don’t think that I can take it/’Cause it took so long to bake it/And I’ll never have that recipe again/Oh no!”
+A line from the 1968 song “MacArthur Park”, written by Jimmy Webb and first recorded by Irish actor and singer Richard Harris–it became a #1 single and won a Grammy Award.
+Donna Summer’s 1978 disco version also became a #1 hit.
+The song’s somewhat odd lyrics, and the dramatic arrangement of the Harris version, have led to a fair amount of eye-rolling.
+Sample lyrics: “MacArthur's Park is melting in the dark/All the sweet, green icing flowing down/Someone left the cake out in the rain/I don't think that I can take it/'Cause it took so long to bake it/And I'll never have that recipe again/Oh no!”

 Oh, he got into the ether again.

 Diethyl ether was used as an anesthetic in the 19th century, replacing chloroform.
 However, it was succeeded by more reliable anesthetics in the 20th century.
 Some recreational drug users praise ether for its intoxicating effects; there is a memorable passage in Hunter S. Thompson’s Fear and Loathing in Las Vegas about the effects of sniffing ether: “This is the main advantage of ether: it makes you behave like the village drunkard in some early Irish novel ... total loss of all basic motor skills: blurred vision, no balance, numb tongue—severance of all connection between the body and the brain.
 Which is interesting, because the brain continues to function more or less normally ... you can actually watch yourself behaving in this terrible way, but you can’t control it.”